 Per Section 4512 of the Welfare and Institutions Code a "developmental disability" means a disability that originates before an individual attains age 18 years, continues, or can be expected to continue, indefinitely, and constitutes a substantial disability for that individual which includes mental retardation, cerebral palsy, epilepsy, and autism.
-This term also includes disabling conditions found to be closely related to mental retardation or to require treatment like that required for individuals with mental retardation, but shall not include other handicapping conditions that are solely physical in nature.
+This term also includes disabiling conditions found to be closely related to intellectual disability or to require treatment like that required for individuals with intellectual disability, but shall not include other handicapping conditions that are solely physical in nature.

-Many persons with developmental disabilities can live and work independently within a conventional housing environment.
+Many people with developmental disabilities can live and work independently within a conventional housing environment.
 Individuals with more severe developmental disabilities require a group living environment where supervision is provided.
 The most severely affected individuals may require an institutional environment where medical attention and physical therapy are provided.
 Because developmental disabilities exist before adulthood, the first issue in supportive housing for persons with developmental disabilities is the transition from the person's living situation as a child to an appropriate level of independence as an adult.

-The State Department of Developmental Services (DDS) currently provides community based services to approximately 252,200 persons with developmental disabilities and their families through a statewide system of 21 regional centers, four developmental centers, and two community-based facilities.
+The State Department of Developmental Services (DDS) currently provides community based services to approximately 269,900 persons with developmental disabilities and 40,300 infants with a developmental delay or established risk condition and their families through a statewide system of 21 regional centers, four developmental centers, and two community-based facilities.
 The Inland Regional Center is one of 21 regional centers in the State of California that provides point of entry to services for people with developmental disabilities.
 The center is a private, non-profit community agency that contracts with local businesses to offer a wide range of services to individuals with developmental disabilities and their families.